-- E-materials are selected and purchased by the Potter-Tioga Library System.
+- E-materials available on Libby are selected and provided by the North Central Library District

 The Genesee Area Library Director will develop a collection of materials using their knowledge and expertise along with the following general criteria:

-- Relevance to interests and needs of the community
+- Relevance to the interests and needs of the community.

-- Current or historical significance of the author or subject
+- Current or historical significance, or permanent value

 - Local significance of the author or subject

-- Relevance to the existing collection’s strengths and weaknesses
+- Relevance to the existing collection’s strength and weakness

-- Customer recommendations (each one is evaluated for possible purchase)
+- Patron recommendations (each one is evaluated by the criteria listed)

-- Physical materials are purchased through a variety of libraries and other reputable vendors.
+- Physical materials are purchased through a variety of library and other reputable vendors.

 - Databases are purchased through reputable vendors.